atlas-bi/atlas-bi-library-py/solr/readme.md

-# Running Solr for Testing
+# Running Solr for Dev/Testing

-To run solr for testing with docker

 ```sh
 cd /to/this/solr/folder :)